Thunderbird (mythology): X-shapes

 In Algonquian images, an X-shaped thunderbird is often used to depict the thunderbird with its wings alongside its body and the head facing forwards instead of in profile.

 The depiction may be stylized and simplified.
 A headless X-shaped thunderbird was found on an Ojibwe midewiwin disc dating to 1250–1400 CE.
-In an 18th-century manuscript (a "daybook" ledger) written by the namesake grandson of Governor Matthew Mayhew, the thunderbird pictograms varies from "recognizable birds to simply an incised X".
+In an 18th-century manuscript (a "daybook" ledger) written by the namesake grandson of Governor Matthew Mayhew, the thunderbird pictograms vary from "recognizable birds to simply an incised X".